ljia-ch/ETL-S3-Redshift/README.md

 ## Summary

-This project is a ETL process built for a music streamming company moving their growing data to cloud.
-The company finished loading their data to AWS S3 storage folder.
-This project will handle extracting data from file folders (a serial of JSON files) to a AWS Redshift cluster.
-In this process, we first designed new data warehouse structure with fact and demension tables to store tranformed data.
-Data was loaded to staging tables in raw and then transformed before loaded into target tables.
+This project is an ETL process built for a music streamming company moving data to cloud with efficient structure for analytics purposes.
+The company finished loading their data to AWS S3 storage folders.
+The project will handle extracting data from file folders (a serial of JSON files) and load into an AWS Redshift cluster.
+In this process, we first created staging tables to hold all the data copied from S3.
+Then we designed a new data warehouse structure with fact and demension tables to store original/tranformed data.

 ## Data Source

-There are two types of data related to this project: Song Dataset and Log Dataset
+There are two types of data related to this project:

 * **Song** Dataset: <br>
     A subset of real data from the [Million Song Dataset](http://millionsongdataset.com/).
 Each file is in JSON format and contains metadata about a song and the artist of that song.
 The files are partitioned by the first three letters of each song's track ID.
 For example, here are filepaths to two files in this dataset.